We Stop Ground Squirrels Before They Cost You Thousands

 - Damage crops and vineyards

-Large infestations can cause tens of thousands of dollars in damage each year.
+Large infestations can cost you tens of thousands of dollars in damage each year.

 Passed at the end of 2023, the California Ecosystems Protection Act (Assembly Bill 1322) bans the use of rodenticides containing Diphacinone, a common first-generation anticoagulant long used to control ground squirrels.